-Joseph J. FrankInterim President, Penn State Health St. Joseph
+Joseph J. Frank, MS, MPHRegional Hospital President, East Region, Penn State Health

 As senior vice president for Surgical Care Affiliates, Frank oversaw the company’s growth from a single surgery center in Lancaster to 79 facilities in 39 states.

 Frank earned a master’s degree in public health from the University of Pittsburgh.
 In addition, he holds a master’s degree from West Virginia University and a bachelor’s degree from Shippensburg University.Biography

 James Bennett, MHASenior Vice President and Chief Operating Officer, Penn State Health St. Joseph Medical Center

 James Bennett is senior vice president and chief operating officer for Penn State Health St. Joseph.
 In this role, he works with surgical services and medical staff leadership on physician recruitment, case volume growth and surgical process improvement.

 Prior to joining St. Joseph, Bennett worked for United Surgical Partners International, Addison, Texas.
 He joined the organization in 2014 as administrator of Hershey Outpatient Surgery Center, an ambulatory surgery center jointly operated with Penn State Health at 15 Hope Drive, Hershey.
 In 2017, he became CEO of the Surgical Institute of Reading, Wyomissing, Pa., where he was responsible for more than 200 staff members and the operations of a surgical hospital, an ambulatory surgery center and three outpatient physical therapy centers.
 While under Bennett’s leadership, the Surgical Institute of Reading received the Distinguished Guardian of Excellence Award for exceptional patient experience, was recognized by Healthgrades as a Top 100 Hospital for Total Joint Replacements and Safety and earned a five-star quality rating from the federal Centers for Medicare & Medicaid Services.